NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/BIDS-animal-ephys_breakout/README.md

 # Interoperability with other standards

-This working group will explore the relealtionship between NWB and other electrophysiology data emerging standards, e.g .
-BIDS-ephy, NDS, and DANDIsets.
+Discuss the BIDS-animal-ephys extension proposal, and how it would integrate with NWB and DANDI.

 ## Key Investigators